Amazon

 2. Warehouse locations: Amazon has a limited number of warehouses compared to its competitors.
 This can lead to longer delivery times for customers.

-3. Vendor relations: Amazon has been known to be tough on its vendors, which can lead to difficulties in negotiating favorable terms and prices.
+3. Vendor relations: Amazon has been known to be tough on its vendors, which can lead to difficulties in negotiating favourable terms and prices.

 4. Shipping costs: Amazon’s shipping costs are higher than its competitors, which can price some customers out of the market.